Search This Blog

 The Democrat National Headquarters in the Watergate Complex

-The Watergate break-in occurred about a month prior to the Republican Convention: Miami Beach, FL August 21 to 23, 1972 and I never paid much attention to the incident because the Key Biscayne Detachment was concentrating on setting up communications required for the Convention.
+The Watergate break-in occurred a month prior to the Republican Convention: Miami Beach, FL August 21 to 23, 1972 and I never paid much attention to the incident because the Key Biscayne Detachment was concentrating on setting up communications required for the Convention.
 We were also working with the Committee for the Re-election of the President (CREEP) at the Doral Hotel with communications which we found out that the burglars were also working for CREEP.
-When the Convention ended we removed all of the temporary equipment at the hotels and villa’s where the staff stayed.
+When the Convention ended, we removed all of the temporary equipment at the hotels and villa’s where the staff stayed.
 We then got ready for a busy fall as the election campaign of 1972 began!

 The 1972 Presidential Election